TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 **Warning: use the dd command with caution as it will overwrite any data on the USB drive.**

 `sudo dd if=/home/username/Downloads/venom-xfce4-20191002.iso of=/dev/sdx bs=4M && sync`
 Change the command to let dd find the iso in the correct directory and change the image name and device name of this example to the correct image name and device name.
-Note sdx, do **not** use partitions i.e. sdb1, sdc1, etc.
-The *sync* command at the end will flush all data. dd will not print any output until the process is completed (or if it failed).
+Note sdx, do **not** use partitions i.e. sdb1, sdc1, etc. instead use sdb, sdc, etc. The *sync* command at the end will flush all data. dd will not print any output until the process is completed (or if it failed).
 Depending on your device, this process can take a few minutes.